ThaisBarrosAlvim/Cpp-Useful-functions/README.md

 # C++ Useful functions

-Ongoing project create by @PedroAlvim to share my useful functions using C++
+Ongoing project used to share my c++ functions, all created in the 1st year of my graduation in Computer Engineering

+Created on Sun Jun 21 2020 @author: Pedro Alvim - @PedroAlvim

 REFerences:
 1. Menu_v and Menu_h